Let’s admit it. Budgeting can be an excruciating process.

 Employees estimate how much money they’ll individually need to perform their job.
 This way, team leaders and managers can take ownership of their expenses.

 For example, in a marketing department, each team would calculate how much money they need to meet specific goals based on past spending.
-Each team leader or manager reports the numbers to the head of marketing, who then takes the numbers to high-level stakeholders for review and, hopefully, approval.
+Each team leader or manager reports the numbers to the head of marketing, who then takes the numbers to high-level decision-makers for review and, hopefully, approval.

 Bottom-Up Budgeting in 6 Steps